Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ## ActivitySource support

-Azure SDKs released after October 2021 include experimental support for ActivitySource, which is a simplified way to create and listen to activities added in .NET 5.
+Azure SDKs support for `ActivitySource`, which is a simplified way to create and listen to activities which is compatible with OpenTelemetry.
 Azure SDKs produce the following kinds of Activities:

 - *HTTP calls*: every HTTP call originating from Azure SDKs
 - *client method calls*: for example, `BlobClient.DownloadTo` or `SecretClient.StartDeleteSecret`.
 - *messaging events*: Event Hubs and Service Bus message creation is traced and correlated with its sending, receiving, and processing.

+Prior to November 2023, OpenTelemetry support was experimental for all Azure SDKs (see [Enabling experimental tracing features](#enabling-experimental-tracing-features) for the details).
+Most of Azure SDKs released after December 2023 have OpenTelemetry support enabled by default, however tracing support remains experimental for messaging libraries (`Azure.Messaging.ServiceBus` and `Azure.Messaging.EventHubs`).

+More detailed distributed tracing convention can be found at [Azure SDK semantic conventions](https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.md).

+### Enabling experimental tracing features

+Certain tracing features remain experimental and still need to be enabled explicitly.
+Check out [Azure SDK semantic conventions](https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.md) to see which conventions are considered experimental.

-Because `ActivitySource` support is experimental, the shape of Activities may change in the future without notice.
+The shape of experimental Activities may change in the future without notice.
 This includes:
 - the kinds of operations that are tracked
 - relationships between telemetry spans
 - attributes attached to telemetry spans

-More detailed distributed tracing convention can be found at https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.yml .

 ActivitySource support can be enabled through either of these three steps: